Let's jump start a conversation in your community around creativity in schools, business and society.

 Let's collaborate on a screening of 'Most Likely To Succeed' - the Sundance nominated film that's helping school communities re-imagine what our children and their teachers are capable of doing.

 And after the film, hold a discussion around the issues raised around educating our children for the fourth industrial revolution that is unfolding at the speed of light.

 Click the image above to download an info pack on co-hosting your own evening with us.

 To get a date in the diary, click here.

-The last screening was in Hackney and presented in partnership with leading education newspaper Schools Week, The UK's leading parenting community at NetMums and visionary educators Amaya Trust and cultural leaders onedotzero.
+One in Hackney and presented in partnership with leading education newspaper Schools Week, The UK's leading parenting community at NetMums and visionary educators Amaya Trust and cultural leaders onedotzero.

 Here's a film of the evening - an introduction by Nick Corston of STEAM Co. and summary of the panel debate.

 Here's a film of the whole discussion after the screening with our panel that evening:

 - Madeleine Holt : ‘Education Campaigner’